 How to Properly Spool a Spinning Reel

 One of the most overlooked concepts in fishing is spooling reels.
 Many anglers have problems with their line twisting and wonder what causes it.
-The way to prevent line twist starts with properly spooling your reels.
-Spinning reels are known for line twist because anglers assume that they can be spooled the same way as baitcasters.
-Check out these tips on how you can make the line have the best performance on your spinning reels and save money on fishing line by properly spooling.
+The way to prevent line twists starts with properly spooling your reels.
+Spinning reels are known for line twists because anglers assume they can be spooled like bait casters.
+Check out these tips on how to make your line have the best performance on your spinning reels and save money on fishing line by correctly spooling.

 Spooling with a Filler Spool

-Line twist is the main issue that anglers deal with using spinning reels.
+Line twists are the main issue that anglers deal with using spinning reels.
 Preventing line twist starts with how your line comes off the spool onto your reel.
-With baitcasters, the angler can spool his or her reel with any size spool of line with the line coming off the top of the spool as it sits horizontally.
-However, this is not the case with spooling spinning reels.
-Using a filler spool (330 yards or less), the spool needs to lay flat with the line coming off the spool the same way that the reel spins.
-For example, if the reel spins clockwise, the line needs to come off the filler spool clockwise.
-If this is confusing to you, try a couple turns of the handle one way.
-If the line forms twists rather than a natural curve, then flip the spool and try it again.
+With baitcasters, the angler can spool their reel with any size spool of line, with the line coming off the top of the spool as it sits horizontally.
+However, spooling spinning reels is different.
+When using a filler spool (330 yards or less), the spool needs to lay flat with the line coming off the spool the same way the reel spins.
+For example, if the reel spins clockwise, the line should come off the filler spool clockwise.
+If this confuses you, try a couple of turns of the handle one way.
+If the line forms twists rather than a natural curve, flip the spool and try again.
 Proper spooling with fluorocarbon is especially important as it is stiffer by nature and more impacted by improper spooling.

 Spooling with a Bulk Spool

-A bulk spool is typically 600 yards or more, so the spool is taller when it sits face down.
-When dealing with spools like this, it is better to sit the spool horizontally in a spooling station or you can have a friend hold it with a pencil or screwdriver.
+A bulk spool is typically 600 yards or more, so it is taller when it sits face down.
+When dealing with spools like this, it is better to sit the spool horizontally in a spooling station, or you can have a friend hold it with a pencil or screwdriver.
 When doing this, make sure the line comes off the bottom of the spool as it sits horizontally when spooling a spinning reel.
-As mentioned, this is the opposite of spooling baitcasters as the line needs to come off the top of the spool.
-Sunline offers a 660 yard spool of FC Sniper that features a built-in spooling system that makes doing this so much easier.
+As mentioned, this is the opposite of spooling baitcasters, as the line must come off the top.
+Sunline offers a 660-yard FC Sniper spool with a built-in spooling system that makes doing this so much easier.

 More Tips for Spooling